 Policies and logistics

-- Enrollment: Often there are more students who want to take S651 than there are seats in the class.
-First priority is given to students for whom this is required for their degree.
+- Enrollment: Sometimes there are more students who want to take S651 than there are seats.
+First priority is given to students for whom the course is required.
 Otherwise, authorizations is given on a first-come-first-serve basis.
 If you are interested in taking the class, contact Scott Long (jslong at indiana dot edu).
-If you are given an authorization, you need to sign up for the class during the normal enrollment period; if you do not, your authorization will be given to the next student on the wait list.
+If you are given an authorization, sign up for the class during the normal enrollment period; if you do not, your authorization will be given to the next student on the wait list.

-- Logistics: Lectures are Monday and Wednesday 9:30 - 10:45AM (Ballantine 205), with lab on Monday 3:30 - 5:30PM (BH 107).
-Please arrive on time.
+- Logistics: Lectures are Tu and Th 9:30-10:45AM (Wylie Hall 109).
+Please arrive on time. , Lab is Th 5:00-7:00PM.
+Lab is not required but makes sure that you will have access to the software used in the class.
 My office is Ballantine 842B which is directly across from the elevator.
 Enter 842 (no need to knock) and my office is at the end of the hall.
 If I am talking with someone, let me know you are waiting.
-Office hours are tentatively Monday after class and during lab.
+Office hours are TO BE DETERMINED.
 Other times are available by appointment.
-Feel free to contact me by e-mail.
 During the week if you don't hear within 12 hours, try again.
 2014-01-12

 - Time conflicts: If you have another class that